smoli/AdventOfCode2022/Readme.md

 I have the feeling I still do too much work for extracting data from strings :-(

 I use this to split a string like `12-24,54-67` into its four parts.
-Will look at regular expression in Rust.
+Will look at regular expressions in Rust.

 ```rust